-As there does not appear an end in sight to the large numbers of employees working from home, employers this year will be challenged to either create or maintain a culture of health within this remote work environment.
+With no end in sight to the large numbers of employees working from home, employers this year will be challenged to either create or maintain a culture of health within this remote work environment.
 With traditional wellness programs, efforts have targeted specific employee health risks such as being overweight, smoking or lack of exercise.
 Currently, however, there is a fair amount of disagreement today over the effectiveness of these types of programs.
 Research has shown that wellness programs alone are simply not enough.
 There is much more that can be done to affect greater change.

 To establish a culture of health in the workplace is to create an atmosphere that values health and supports health improvement among employees.
 And to do so requires a substantial effort from ownership and management which, if done properly, permeates throughout the organization from top to bottom.
 Developing a strategy to affect this change is critical and the overall process could take several months or more to implement.

 When done properly, however, the results can be dramatic.
 By creating the proper environment and then carefully structuring wellness programs to complement the culture of health, meaningful change in employee behaviors can occur.
 This, of course, can have a significant impact on the organization’s health care costs and improve the company’s overall bottom line.

 Many chronic diseases are lifestyle related…the result of poor health choices and less-than-desirable personal behaviors.
 The impact from these conditions cause a decline in a given population’s well-being and, in regard to employees, increase the healthcare costs for both themselves and their employers.